 Just like you…but probably on more drugs

 I am a 20-something woman living in London working as a digital strategist, who just happens to have a life-shortening lung condition called Cystic Fibrosis.
-I also have CF-related diabetes, because I hear all good things come in twos.
+I also have CF-related diabetes.
+You could say I’m an overachiever.

 It’s hard to imagine living any differently.
-Sometimes I wonder how everyone else gets through the day without 30 tablets and an insulin injection every mealtime.
-When I see someone tucking into a tasty slice of chocolate cake I can’t help but think, ‘Ooh, I hope they’ve had some Creon with that.’
+Sometimes I wonder how everyone else gets through the day without 30 tablets, a nebuliser and an insulin injection every mealtime.

 For those at the back who haven’t been paying attention, Cystic fibrosis comes with an average expiration date – I believe median life expectancy is the correct term- of 38 years.
-I turn 30 next year.
-While I have absolutely no intention of leaving on time (why change a habit of a lifetime?) there are a lot of ambitions I’ve yet to achieve.
+I turn 30 this year.
+While I have absolutely no intention of leaving on time there are a lot of ambitions I’ve yet to achieve.
 This blog chronicles my journey as I do so.

 I write about things you probably already read about: work, life, health, relationships, travel, late night political debates in the hospital with your Phlebotomist, (…too niche?) but I am here to share a different perspective.
 I want to help you think differently about illness.
 I’m big on advocacy and whether you have a chronic condition or not, I hope you can relate to my writing.

 We hear a lot about illness stopping people from doing things.
 That’s because it does.
 But we don’t hear enough, about or from, people with lifelong illnesses living life; their careers, passions and pursuits.
 There are 15 million people in the UK alone living with a chronic illness.
 And while I write about a serious subject, I see no reason to be serious all the time.
 Trust me, life is too short.